Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Too many API-Manager lookups

 API- and Application-Details are looked up as part of the Logstash pipeline from the API Manager using a APIBuilder4Elastic REST API.
 The obtained details are cached by Logstash using Memcache.
-Now, if lookups are constantly performed nevertheless, then this might be caused by APIs directly exposed by the API-Gateways via policies, which have a path parameter (e.g /api/v1/cusomer/323213).
+Now, if lookups are constantly performed nevertheless, then this might be caused by APIs which have a path parameter (e.g /api/v1/cusomer/323213).
 Because the path parameter makes the API path dynamic it prevents Logstash from caching it.
-In this case, you need to help the solution by setting an API name in the appropriate policies using the [Set Service Context](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_polref/monitoring_logging/index.html#set-service-context-filter) filter.
-For more information please see issue #180.
+In this case, you need to help the solution by setting up the parameter: `CACHE_API_PATHS`.
+You may also watch the following video to learn more about this topic: https://youtu.be/rLT84dkgGAE

 <p align="right"><a href="#troubleshooting">Top</a></p>